You don't have to be an expert to understand land use.

 The agency within the State of Oregon’s Executive Branch which administers the Oregon land use planning program.

 Since 1974, 1000 Friends of Oregon has worked to uphold and strengthen Oregon’s statewide land use system, protecting our precious working lands from sprawl and other forms of misuse.
-Our Farmer Advisory Committee (FAC) brings together more than 70 farmers, ranchers and foresters from across the state to provide the experience, insight, and policy recommendations our state needs.
+Our Forestry and Agriculture Advisory Committee (FAAC) –formerly called the Farmer Advisory Committee (FAC) – brings together more than 70 farmers, ranchers and foresters from across the state to provide the experience, insight, and policy recommendations our state needs.

 - Land Use Planning